alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Request-Processing.rst

 -  **ServiceClientFactory**: Constructs service clients capable of calling Alexa APIs.
 -  **ResponseBuilder**: Contains helper function to build responses.
--  **Context**: Provides an optional, context object passed in by the host container.
+-  **Context**: Provides an optional context object passed in by the host container.
 For example, for skills running on AWS Lambda, this is the `context object <https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html>`__